nextcloud/documentation/admin_manual/maintenance/mysql_4byte_support.rst

     $ sudo -u www-data occ maintenance:repair

-Now you should be able to use emojis like ``🎉`` in your file names, calendar events, comments and many more.
+Now you should be able to use Emojis in your file names, calendar events, comments and many more.

 MariaDB support
 ===============